 Allderdice stymies Penn-Trafford dribble-drive offense in victory

-It's no secret that Penn-Trafford likes to shoot 3-pointers out of its dribble-drive offense.
-But the Warriors know they'll have to find other ways to score if they're going to recover from a slow start to the season.
+It's no secret Penn-Trafford likes to shoot 3-pointers out of its dribble-drive offense.
+But the Warriors know they will have to find other ways to score if they're going to recover from a slow start to the season.

 With returning PIAA Class AAAA runner-up Allderdice using its size and athleticism to keep Warriors guards from driving to the basket, Penn-Trafford collected just six two-point field goals Tuesday night in a 58-52 loss to the Dragons on Day 1 of the Penn-Trafford holiday tournament.